-A majority of the aldermen constitutes a quorum to do business.
-When Unless a seat on a council is vacant due to removal, resignation, death, or by operation of law, the quorum consists of the majority of the remaining all the aldermen who are qualified to serve as aldermen by election or appointment pursuant to chapter 9-13.
-The council may compel the attendance of absentees under-such_the penalties as may be prescribed by ordinance.
+A majority of all the aldermen constitutes a quorum to do business.
+When a seat on a council is vacant due to removal, resignation, death, or by operation of law, the quorum consists of the majority of all the aldermen who are qualified to serve as aldermen by election or appointment pursuant to chapter 9-13.
+The council may compel the attendance of absentees under the penalties as may be prescribed by ordinance.

-The meetings of the council are open to the public and it shall keep a journal of its proceedings.
+The meetings of the council are open to the public.
 The council shall keep minutes of its meetings.

 9-8-10.
-A roll call vote shall be taken upon the passage of all ordinances and upon any proposal to expend or appropriate money, and in all other cases at the request of any member.
-All votes shall be entered in the minutes of its proceedings.
 All votes must be taken orally or by roll call.
 A vote may not be taken by secret ballot.
 If any member of the council requests a roll call vote, a roll call vote must be taken.
 All votes must be entered in the minutes of the council's proceedings.

-The majority vote of all the aldermen-shall be is necessary to pass an ordinance or proposal-which that expends or appropriates money, and the.
+The majority vote of all the aldermen is necessary to pass an ordinance or proposal that expends or appropriates money.
 The mayor may not break a tie on an ordinance or proposal to expend or appropriate money.
 The mayor may break a tie on all other ordinances or proposals.